Spectral Detection of Simplicial Communities via Hodge Laplacians: Introduction

 Exploiting the relationship with topology, recent works have investigated higher-order dynamics \cite{joaquin,millan,reza,calmon} and data analyses using Hodge theory \cite{JIA11}, as well as persistent homology \cite{STO17}.
 Additionally, applied topology studies the underlying properties such as the Betti numbers (the number of high-dimensional holes) of simplicial complexes applied to real data.
-A recent series of work introduces `Network Geometry with Flavor' that explore the interplay between geometry in a simplicial complex and dynamical processes such as synchronization \cite{WU15,BIA16,BIA17}. \\ The advent of community detection in conventional graphs \cite{GIR02,FOR16, BLO08, SHA17} has had a significant impact in the understanding of complex networks.
+Topology is also fundamental for proposing models of emergent geometry and for revealing the interplay between topology and synchronization dynamics \cite{WU15,BIA16,BIA17}. \\ The advent of community detection in conventional graphs \cite{GIR02,FOR16, BLO08, SHA17} has had a significant impact in the understanding of complex networks.
 It can offer insight into how edges are organized within the network, and guide dynamics on the network.
 Nodes that have many edges (or edges with high weight) between them tend to belong to the same community, whereas nodes that have few edges (or edges with low weight) between them tend to fall in different communities.
 Among the most successful algorithms for community detection the clique community detection \cite{palla2005uncovering} was the first to propose an algorithm allowing for overlapping communities.
 The $k$-clique community is indeed an algorithm that partition the $k$-cliques (fully connected subgraphs of $k$ nodes) of a network into communities where the $k$-cliques of a given community are connected by a path alternating $k$-cliques and $(k-1)$-cliques formed by a subset of their nodes.
 Community detection methods are a rich source of information and have been widely applied to extract patterns of interactions in brain networks \cite{BET20,VAN11}, epidemiology \cite{DAS20}, power-grids \cite{CHE15}, opinion dynamics \cite{MOR10} etc. \\ Naturally, the analog of community detection on hypergraphs simplicial complexes can provide important insight into their structure and dynamics \cite{BEN16,EBL19,DER05,BIL19,chodrow2021hypergraph,eriksson2021flow,carletti2021random}.
 While spectral community detection \cite{capocci2005detecting,von2007tutorial} in graphs in conventional graphs is rather well studied, there exists surprisingly limited work on spectral community detection in simplicial complexes.
 In this work, we study simplicial communities that generalize and extend clique communities to general simplicial complexes and we reveal the relationship between simplicial communities and the spectrum of the higher-order Laplacian.